tesseract-ocr/tessdoc/FAQ.md

 The API (TessBaseAPI) should be OK with 1, 8, 24 or 32 bit images.

-## Does it support multi-page tiff files?
+## Does it support multi-page TIFF files?

 Yes, with all versions 2.03 and later, as long as you have libtiff installed.
-See Compressed Tiff above.
+See Compressed TIFF above.

 ## Why doesn't viewer/svutil.cpp compile?